Nikolay Chernyshevsky: Ideas and influence

 Chernyshevsky was a founder of Narodism, Russian agrarian socialism, and agitated for the revolutionary overthrow of the autocracy and the creation of a socialist society based on the old peasant commune.
 He exercised the greatest influence upon populist youth of the 1860s and 1870s.

 Chernyshevsky believed that American democracy was the best aspect of American life.
 He welcomed the election of Abraham Lincoln in 1860, which he believed marked a new period for "the great North American people" and that America would progress to heights "not attained since Jefferson's time."
 He praised these developments: "The good repute of the North American nation is important for all nations with the rapidly growing significance of the North American states in the life of all humanity."

 Chernyshevsky's ideas were heavily influenced by Alexander Herzen, Vissarion Belinsky, and Ludwig Andreas Feuerbach.
 He saw class struggle as the means of society's forward movement and advocated for the interests of the working people.
 In his view, the masses were the chief maker of history.
 He is reputed to have used the phrase “the worse the better”, to indicate that the worse the social conditions became for the poor, the more inclined they would be to launch a revolution (though he did not originate the phrase, which predates his birth; for example, in an 1814 letter John Adams used it when discussing the lead-up to the American revolution).

+Chernyshevsky read the works of Charles Darwin, including On the Origin of Species and The Descent of Man, and Selection in Relation to Sex, while in prison, and he was outspoken in his opposition to Darwinism.
+He argued that while Thomas Malthus had simply proposed the idea that excess reproduction causes poverty, Darwin according to his interpretation glorified poverty as a vehicle for natural selection to take place.